 How to Negotiate Salary for Your Next Career Move

-A salary negotiation can be difficult to talk about, because it is about balancing what you think you’re worth versus what your employer believes they’re able to pay.
-If it’s done right it can be a positive experience for both sides that results in a greater salary for the employee and greater engagement of the employee in their job.
-Here’s how to make your salary negotiation a success.
+A salary negotiation can be difficult to talk about, because it requires you to balance what you think you’re worth versus what an employer thinks they can afford.
+However, if done correctly it could be a positive experience for both parties, resulting in a higher salary for the employee and greater employees’ engagement in their jobs.
+Here’s how you can negotiate your salary confidently.

-- Before you negotiate your salary make sure you research market rates as well as industry standards to ensure that your salary request is realistic.
+- Before you make a salary offer make sure you research market rates as well as industry standards to ensure your salary request is realistic.

-- Collect information through socializing with colleagues, using online resources like LinkedIn Salary and Glassdoor, and reaching out to professional networks.
+- Get information from socializing with colleagues, using online tools like LinkedIn Salary and Glassdoor, and contacting professional networks.

-- Create talking points ahead of the time, including education and certification in the form of years of relevant work experiences, achievements and results and unique skills qualifications, industry knowledge and potential for training.
+- Prepare talking points ahead of the time, including education and certificates and years of relevant experience, results & achievements and unique skills abilities, industry expertise, and the potential for further training.

-- In the course of negotiations, you should be confident and clear, but be flexible and open.
-Highlight tangible results that you’ve achieved in your previous roles.
+- During negotiations, be confident and clear, but be flexible and open-minded.
+You should highlight tangible results you’ve had in your previous roles.

 Do your research

-Before you enter any pay negotiation, it’s crucial to conduct thorough research on current market rates and industry standards to make sure your salary offer is reasonable.
-Things that may affect the amount you are offered could be experience level, company size as well as location. (?).
-Another great method to gather information is through networking with colleagues and others in your chosen field of work.
+Before entering into any negotiations regarding salary, it’s essential to conduct a thorough investigation of current market rates and industry standards to ensure that your salary suggestion is realistic.
+Factors that might impact this include levels of experience level, company size and the location of the company. (?).
+One way to gather information is through networking with your colleagues or those in your chosen job field.

 Research Online